 EU Fees are comprised of Tuition + Student Contribution Charge + Student Levy** €140. **Payable by all students and is not covered by SUSI.
 Further detail here.

 Find out More

 Alan Cunningham | BSc (Information Technology)

 I chose the IT undergraduate course because I was interested in technology and the software behind it.
 Through the course I was challenged to think creatively to solve problems and discovered how systems that are incorporated into everyday life work.
 I also met many people who shared similar interests and we were able to incorporate these into various class group projects which included music, computer games and artificial intelligence.
-The degree has led me to postgraduate research in artificial intelligence in NUI Galway.
+The degree has led me to postgraduate research in artificial intelligence in University of Galway.